 Emma J. Gibbon is originally from Yorkshire in the U.K. and now lives in Midcoast Maine.
-She is a Rhysling-nominated speculative poet, horror writer and librarian.
+She is an award-winning horror writer, Rhysling-nominated speculative poet, and librarian.
 Her debut fiction collection, Dark Blood Comes from the Feet, from Trepidatio Publishing, was one of NPR’s best books of 2020 and won the Maine Literary Book Award for Speculative Fiction.
 Her stories have appeared in The Dark Tome and Toasted Cake podcasts, and the anthologies, The Muse & The Flame, Wicked Haunted and Wicked Weird.
 Her poetry has been published in Strange Horizons, Liminality, Pedestal Magazine, Kaleidotrope and Eye to the Telescope.
 Emma lives with her husband, Steve, and three exceptional animals: Odin, Mothra, and M. Bison (also known as Grim) in a spooky little house in the woods.
 She is a member of the Horror Writers Association, the New England Horror Writers, the Science Fiction & Fantasy Poetry Association and the Tuesday Mayhem Society.
+You can find her at emmajgibbon.com.

 Photo credit: Teri Schultz